 Setting Boundaries with a High Conflict Co-Parent

 Ending a relationship with a partner who is prone to conflict can be challenging on many levels.
-If you have kids together, one of the biggest difficulties will be figuring out how to forge a working co-parenting relationship.
-Your co-parent might have a parenting agenda in mind that they are determined to enact while you may have ideas about how you envision yourself parenting moving forward, yet it's possible that these ideas might converge with those of the other parent.
+If you have children, one of the most significant difficulties will be figuring out how to build a working relationship as co-parents.
+In that, you may have ideas about how you envision yourself parenting moving forward, yet it's possible that these ideas might converge with those of the other parent.

-Having a high conflict co-parent might make raising kids together more difficult, but maintaining certain boundaries between yourself and the other parent can help you to protect yourself and make your shared parenting situation easier to manage.
-Here are a few ideas for how you can work towards setting boundaries with your co-parent.
+Having a high conflict co-parent might make raising kids together more difficult, but maintaining certain boundaries between yourself and the other parent can help you stay protected and make it easier to manage your shared parenting.
+Here are a few ideas for how you can work towards setting boundaries with a high-conflict co-parent.

 In a high conflict co-parenting situation, agreeing on a parenting plan will take a good deal of effort.
-That's often the case because conflict, disagreements, and miscommunication have the power to create massive boundaries for parents who are trying to formulate some kind of plan for how to raise their kids from here on out.
-Mediation may help some, but in many cases where conflict is a problem, parents will find themselves settling their arrangement in a courtroom.
+That's often the case because conflict, disagreements, and miscommunication have the power to create massive boundaries for parents who are trying to formulate a plan for how to raise their kids from here on out.
+Mediation may help some, but in many cases where conflict is a problem, parents may find themselves settling their arrangement in court.

 Keep Your Personal Life Personal

 When an intimate relationship ends, emotions are all over the place.
-Even if you wanted to be done with it, you're probably still feeling the pain of it being over.
+Even if you wanted it to be over, you're probably still feeling the pain of it being over.
 However, you must set some emotional boundaries to protect yourself from getting hurt or falling back into a bad relationship.